Carl-ZLJ/draw-guess/README.md

 - [ ] Calculate a probability for the classification to be correct, based on the number of neighbors of the predicted class.

+### Tips
+- JS files in `node` folder need to be run in the same directory, not the root